rmehner/uff_db_loader/README.md

 Make sure the app's database user has the superuser role.
 Otherwise the app will crash on startup due to missing permissions.

+If you're using mysql be sure to set the proper `MYSQL_ROOT_PASSWORD` environment variable.

 ## Usage

 `uff_db_loader` provides `rails remote_database:dump` and `rails remote_database:load` which will prompt for a configured environment.